3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/project2_boilerplate/README.md

 # What does the boiler plate contain?

-The basic file and directory structure
+The basic file and directory structure.

 #### controllers

 Including the template for `sessions.js` and `users.js` controllers.
-The routes are not filled in but are set up with the correct middleware
+The routes are not filled in but are set up with the correct middleware.

 #### Models/Schema